Skip to main content

 Logic flow chart for a smart agricultural system.
 The chart displays commands to activate a water pump, turn light on, and turn lights off.

-In the image above, there is a new block called "Delay".
+The image above has a new block called "Delay".
 This block is used to "queue" the execution of a second block.
 In other words, it means that "t" seconds after the first block is executed, the second block will be executed.

 Manual control